josethomas45/mellowship/README.md

-# MakeMyPass – Guest Management Dashboard
+# MakeMyPass – Guest Management Dashboard (Frontend Only)

-MakeMyPass is a responsive React-based web application built for managing and tracking guest information in events.
-It provides an intuitive dashboard experience with key features like filtering, pagination, and responsive layout to enhance usability.
+MakeMyPass is a responsive React-based web application built to manage and track guest information for events.
+This repository contains **only the frontend** of the project, developed using React and plain CSS, offering a clean, minimal, and responsive user interface.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## 🎯 Key Features